-The DCS/XLX connector is a D-STAR® connector, but it supports DMR, C4FM and NXDN® cross modes.
+The DCS/XLX connector is a D-STAR® connector, but it supports DMR, C4FM and NXDN® cross modes with the openSPOT4 Pro.

 Server change using a DMR or NXDN® radio

 You can change servers using a DMR or NXDN® radio with a private call to a special ID described below.